jonchammer/audio-io/README.md

 		_ = w.Flush()
 	}()

+	// Write your audio samples to the writer.
+Audio data is assumed to be
+	// organized into 'samples', where each sample consists of multiple blocks.
-	// Write your audio samples to the writer var samples []int16 = ...
+	// The number of blocks in a sample corresponds to the number of channels. var samples []int16 = ...
-	_ = w.WriteInterleavedInt16(samples)
+	_ = w.WriteInt16(samples)
 }
 ```